 - THE DATE – If you really truly want snow, you should know that outside of about every 5 years when we have a REALLY big winter (as we did this past year), that it often doesn’t snow by Thanksgiving.
 In fact, it often doesn’t snow straight into the Christmas holiday.
 Selecting the right date for your Tahoe winter wedding is crucial if snow is very important to you – generally the end of February, all of March and the beginning of April is a safe bet for guaranteed white stuff.

-- PLAN FOR EXTREME WEATHER – Tahoe’s winter weather can be unpredictable, as Greg and Daphne discovered, so it’s essential to be prepared.
+4. PLAN FOR EXTREME WEATHER – Tahoe’s winter weather can be unpredictable, as Greg and Daphne discovered, so it’s essential to be prepared.
 Work closely with local services to manage snow removal and transportation logistics.
 Have a contingency plan in place for unexpected storms and keep guests informed about any potential changes to the schedule.
 There is a chance that the roads into Tahoe may close to snow conditions and avalanches at any time in the winter, so make sure that your guests recognize that not only can they not drive on the same day (or they may miss the extravaganza) but in the most extreme of winters, they may want to arrive a few days early and they will need to carry tire chains for their rental cars.
+For ceremony day, I suggest a professional transportation company to keep them extra safe on potentially snowy and icy roads.

-At the end of the day, Greg and Daphne got absolutely 100% of what they wanted on their wedding day: a winter white extravaganza.
-Because they are familiar with winter weather and conditions, they were able to anticipate and address potential challenges that arose during the planning and execution of their Tahoe winter wedding – from slightly adjusting timelines due to weather conditions, coordinating with vendors to clear the deck of snow, and making sure that everyone was on the same page with some last minute finagling, their proactivity allowed the to have the winter wedding of their dreams and a mostly seamless event!
+A Tahoe winter wedding is a magical way to celebrate love amidst the snow-covered peaks and serene landscapes.
+If you’re hoping for a winter white wedding extravaganza, just make sure you’re fully comfortable and familiar with winter weather and conditions so that you can anticipate and address potential challenges.
+Any number of surprises can happen when planning and executing a Tahoe winter wedding – from slightly adjusting timelines due to weather conditions, coordinating with vendors to clear the deck of snow, and making sure that everyone is on the same page with some last minute finagling, your preparedness and proactivity will allow you to have the winter wedding of your dreams, albeit one filled with both warmth and joy.
+So…. bundle up y’all!

 Looking for more recent weddings and wedding planning tips?
 Ya girl got ya!